shravan-kuchkula/udacity-data-eng-proj3/README.md

 # Data-Streaming-Using-Kafka
-Stream data into Kafka and process the data using KSQL and Faust

 **Project Description**: The Chicago Transit Authority (CTA) is interested in developing a data dashboard that displays the status of trains for its commuters.
 As their data engineer, I was tasked to build a **real-time stream processing data pipeline** that will allow the *train arrival* and *passenger turnstile* events emitted by devices installed by CTA at each train station to **flow** through the data pipeline into a `Transit Status Dashboard`.
 Shown below is the dashboard which shows the train arrivals, aggregated turnstile data and weather information.

 ![dashbaord](images/dashboard.png)